QuantumApplicationLab/genomic-prediction/README.md

 # Quantum Inspired Genomic Prediction

 This repository contains quantum-inspired methods for fitting and making predictions using genomic models.
-The algorithms found in this repository have been developed by the Quantum Application Lab
+The algorithms found in this repository have been developed by the Quantum Application Lab.

 The project setup is documented in [project_setup.md](project_setup.md).

 ## Overview
-Genomic prediction is usually modelled using single nucleotide polymorphism best linear unbiased prediction (SNPBLUP) method.
+Genomic prediction is usually modelled using the single nucleotide polymorphism best linear unbiased prediction (SNPBLUP) method.
 This model combines genomic and pedigree information about a sampled set of animals, and allows one to find the best animals to breed for an objective (e.g., more milk yield for cows, higher egg yield for chickens, etc.).
 An example paper can be found [here](https://pure.tudelft.nl/ws/portalfiles/portal/89307446/s12711_021_00626_1.pdf).

 This repository uses the algorithms defined in the [quantum-inspired-algorithms](https://github.com/QuantumApplicationLab/quantum-inspired-algorithms) package, to evaluate this model using quantum-inspired methods.